unicode-org/icu4x/ffi/diplomat/js/docs/source/properties_maps_ffi.rst

         Gets the value for a code point (specified as a 32 bit integer, in UTF-32)

+    .. js:function:: general_category_to_mask(gc)

+        Converts a general category to its corresponding mask value

+        Nonexistant general categories will map to the empty mask

+        See the `Rust documentation for GeneralCategoryGroup <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/struct.GeneralCategoryGroup.html>`__ for more information.

     .. js:method:: iter_ranges_for_value(value)

         Produces an iterator over ranges of code points that map to ``value``